Actor in Fox's live 'Rent' is injured, but show will 'go on'

 Hunt competed in "The X-Factor" and appeared in "Nashville."
 He is playing the part in "Rent" originated by Adam Pascal.

-The high-energy rock musical celebrates survival among the artists and homeless of New York's East Village.
+The high-energy rock musical by Jonathan Larson celebrates survival among the artists and homeless of New York's East Village.
 It contains the memorable songs "Seasons of Love" and "Another Day."

 The cast also includes Broadway veteran Brandon Victor Dixon, recording artists Tinashe and Mario, and Vanessa Hudgens of "High School Musical."